gearheadsswteam/markIIrobot/README.md

 ### New features
 * Adds support for calling custom Java classes from Blocks OpModes (fixes [SkyStone issue #161](https://github.com/FIRST-Tech-Challenge/SkyStone/issues/161)).
-    * Classes must be in the org.firstinspires.ftc.teamcode package.
+    * Classes must be in the org.firstinspires.ftc.org.firstinspires.ftc.teamcode package.
     * To have easy access to the opMode, hardwareMap, telemetry, gamepad1, and gamepad2, classes can extends org.firstinspires.ftc.robotcore.external.BlocksOpModeCompanion.
     * Methods must be public static and have no more than 21 parameters.